Meta-AF: Meta-Learning for Adaptive Filters: Background

+where $\hat\btheta[\tau]$ is a set of estimated time-varying filter parameters.
+In this work, we focus exclusively on linear FD adaptive filters~(FDAFs), where $\btheta[\tau] = \{ \w[\tau] \}$ without loss of generality.
+Common losses include the mean-square error~(MSE),

-the instantaneous square error (ISE),
+the instantaneous square error~(ISE),

-and the weighted least squares error (WSE),
+and the weighted least squares error~(WSE),

-where $\gamma$ is a forgetting factor and the output $\y$ is computed via~\eref{eq:ols_output} or~\eref{eq:ola_freq} for frequency-domain signals or losses and~\eref{eq:ols_output_time} or~\eref{eq:ola_output} for time-domain signals or losses.
+where $\gamma$ is a forgetting factor, $m$ is a reference mic, and the output $\y_m$ is computed via~\eref{eq:ols_output} or~\eref{eq:ola_freq} for FD signals or losses and~\eref{eq:ols_output_time} or~\eref{eq:ola_output} for time-domain signals or losses.